강의

 • The ability to analyze and structure problems is not yet familiar

-• When it remains at the level of merely taking dictation from the planner
+• When you remain at the level of just taking down what the planner says

-• → Skills to define problems independently are needed
+• → Need skills to define problems independently

 Request: 'OO' feature - currently undecided.
 Will be determined soon.